Italian Almond Cake (Flourless)

 - Lemon Zest: Grated outer peel of a lemon that imparts a citrusy, bright flavor to the cake, complementing the almonds.

-See the recipe card for quantities.
+See recipe card for full information on ingredients and quantities.

-Variations
+Variations & Substitutions

 - Orange Blossom Almond Cake: Replace the lemon zest with orange zest and add a few drops of orange blossom water to infuse a fragrant, citrusy aroma into the cake.
+Try my orange olive oil cake or cranberry orange bread.

 - Cardamom and Rose Almond Cake: Add ground cardamom to the dry ingredients for a warm, aromatic twist.
 You can also include a hint of rose water for a floral note.